backstage/backstage/docs/tutorials/quickstart-app-auth.md

 | Microsoft     | microsoftAuthApiRef |
 | Auth0         | googleAuthApiRef    |

-7. In the same file, modify createApp
+6. In the same file, modify createApp

-Remeber to modify the provider information based on the table above.
+Remember to modify the provider information based on the table above.

 ```tsx
 const app = createApp({